 The idea of using salt may never have crossed your mind, but Epsom salt can work wonders when you’re constipated.
 It pulls water in, absorbing it into your stool, making it softer and easier to pass.
 Epsom salt also contains magnesium, which naturally starts bowel contractions—just what you need to get things moving.

-- Add two tablespoons of aloe directly from the plant to a glass of water to help the bowel movement
+- Add two tablespoons of aloe vera directly from the plant to a glass of water.
+Aloe vera’s natural properties can stimulate bowel movements and ease constipation.

-- Mix one teaspoon of baking soda with ¼ cup of water to get things moving
+- Mix one teaspoon of baking soda with ¼ cup of water.
+This can help balance your body’s pH levels and stimulate bowel movement.